pallets-eco/blinker/README.md

 > [!IMPORTANT]\
 > This project is part of the Pallets Community Ecosystem.
 Pallets is the open
 > source organization that maintains Flask; Pallets-Eco enables community
-> maintenance of Flask extensions.
+> maintenance of related projects.
 If you are interested in helping maintain
 > this project, please reach out on [the Pallets Discord server][discord].
 >
 > [discord]: https://discord.gg/pallets